fuzzykiller/dotnet-node-docker/README.md

 Microsoft removed NodeJS from their .NET Core Docker images.
 However, NodeJS is required for modern Single Page Applications and whatnot.

+Available [on Docker Hub](https://hub.docker.com/r/fuzzyk/dotnet-node-docker/) – use `docker pull fuzzyk/dotnet-node-docker` to get it.

 # Ingredients

 * Based on microsoft/dotnet:2.1-sdk